roshan-shaik-ml/pytest-report-plugin/README.md

 ## Usage

 Before using pytest-report-plugin, ensure that you have set up the necessary components:
 1. **Add database credentials**: Navigate into the App folder.
-In the .env file, set the following variables:
+In the `.env file`, set the following variables:
 ```bash
 # To navigate into App folder
 cd App